 One state thinks they may have a solution.
 Technology.

-A group of legislators in New York are proposing that police departments be given new tools to immediately detect whether a driver was using a handheld device at the time of a car accident.
+A group of legislators in New York is proposing that police departments be given new tools to immediately detect whether a driver was using a handheld device at the time of a car accident.

 We’ve all heard of breathalyzers – right?
 Those are the devices police use to determine whether a driver is intoxicated.